Low FODMAP Salad with Chicken & Maple Dijon

-This quick and easy 7-ingredient Rainbow Rotisserie Chicken Salad with Low FODMAP Salad Dressing is a favorite in our house for dinner.
+This quick and easy Low FODMAP Salad with rotisserie chicken, colorful veggies, and maple Dijon dressing is a favorite in our house for dinner.
 Pair it with your favorite rolls~store bought or homemade, fresh fruit, and you’ve got a simple, nourishing supper the whole family will love!

 Quick and easy 7-Ingredient Rotisserie Chicken Salad with Honey Mustard Dressing